 A view to the north from Mark O. Hatfield Wilderness

-So today's wilderness area rises very steeply from the Columbia River Gorge to a heavily eroded and uneven plateau, then further south to talus slopes among mountain peaks and mountain lakes.
+Today's wilderness area rises very steeply from the Columbia River Gorge to a heavily eroded and uneven plateau, then over that edge and further south to talus slopes among mountain peaks and mountain lakes.
 Elevations vary from about 100' along the river to about 4,900 feet atop Mount Defiance.
 The cliff faces that line the Columbia River Gorge are heavily cut with streams featuring sparkling waterfalls among mossy-green basalt cliffs and outcrops.
 Multnomah Falls (at 620 feet the highest waterfall in Oregon) is just outside the northwest border of the expanded wilderness area.

 The main waterways in the wilderness area all flow north to the Columbia.
 Most of the 200 miles of hiking trail in the wilderness follows those drainages and often subject the unwary hiker to sudden drop-offs and vertiginous views...
 Many of the trails are interconnected and offer multiple possibilities for loop hikes.